PAS 2035: The New Publicly Available Specification that lays out all retrofit energy efficient enhancements to the UK’s existing housing stock.

 Retrofit Designers will undertake the design improvement element of the process, especially those that concern junctions that comprise multiple improvement functions.
 Retrofit Advisors will deliver face-to-face advice to homeowners, throughout the retrofit process, this will include potential alterations to improve energy consumption and any other factors that may be necessary.

-Stroma Certification is delivering a range of retrofit CPDs, courses and training schemes in-line with the release of the new standard framework.
+Stroma Certification is delivering a range of training courses and schemes in-line with the release of the new standard framework.

 A Retrofit Assessor is a person who has been trained and is competent in accordance with PAS 2035.